thisispalash/Wector/mkdwn/FUTURE.md

 **Next Versions**
 ================

-Plans for the future versions:
+Plans for the future versions of Wector:

 - Add Pause Button
 - Blacklist some places so results are not shown